June 11

 So if you read the one-star reviews on Amazon and elsewhere, don't pay a lot of attention to one-star reviews that talk about sticking.

-This is all to say that Amazon is a perfectly good place to buy All-Clad cookware.
-And should you get unlucky and get a knockoff piece (we've never heard of this happening), or if you decide All-Clad cookware isn't for you, Amazon has a 30-day return policy on anything you buy from them.
+Amazon is a great place to buy All-Clad cookware.
+And should you get unlucky and get a knockoff piece (we've never heard of this happening), or if you decide All-Clad cookware isn't for you, Amazon has a 30-day return policy on anything you buy from them; if you have Amazon Prime, returns are completely free.
 So you're covered.

 Amazon isn't the only place to buy cookware, though.
 We include other buying options, too, because you should check more than one online source to compare prices.
 You may be surprised to learn that Sur la Table and Williams-Sonoma tend to have the same prices you'll find on Amazon.
 If you run into a sale, you can get some amazing deals.